cerebral-legacy/cerebral-website/app/markdown/doc_adding_modules.md

 /src
   /components
   /modules
+    /App
       /actions
       /signals
       index.js
   main.js
 ```

 #### Best practices
 Creating modules helps you decouple and structure your application.
 Modules are really nothing more than namespacing, but you will see later what other benefits we can also get from modules.

-Components pointing to state paths should be as specific as possible.
-In the example above we could have pointed only to **app** as the state path, but then the component will rerender on any change to any part of the state path, which might not be what you want.
+A challenge decoupling code is isolation.
+In Cerebral that does not happen.
+Any module has access to any state in your model, also signals and actions can be reused across modules.

 And yes, modules can have submodules ;-)